GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 {% include figure.html img="2022-08-Data-Org-2.jpg" alt="Example data management plan showing data organisation and storage" caption="Example data management plan: Data organisation, Storage and back up" width="100%" %}

 ### Folder structures
->Having a standard folder structure will help you keep your files organised and save you time looking for data.
+>A standard folder structure will help you keep your files organised and save you time looking for data.
 Proper folder structures also help if you are sharing materials with colleagues as by having a folder structures and standards in place it is both easier to find and save working data and documentation.
 To create a folder naming convention
 - Assign folders real titles
 - Folder titles should be easily understood by external parties